The MWRD partners with local government organizations to help pay for the construction of green infrastructure.

 Starting in 2017, the MWRD introduced the Green Infrastructure Call for Projects to scale up its investment into GI.
 This effort resulted with the MWRD initially partnering with 19 communities and public agencies throughout Cook County to fund and build GI projects.
-Due to the success of the program, a 2018 Call for Projects was released and the MWRD partnered with 19 additional communities and public agencies.
-These projects will provide up to 5 million gallons of stormwater runoff storage to over 1,400 benefiting structures with the use of rain gardens, bioswales, and permeable pavement in parking lots, alleys, and residential streets.
-The MWRD is now currently reviewing more GI project opportunities for 2019 after another call for proposals was held.
+Due to the success of the program, a call for projects has been issued each subsequent year providing millions of gallons of stormwater runoff storage through the use of rain gardens, bioswales, and permeable pavement in parking lots, alleys, and residential streets.

 What is Space to Grow?

 The MWRD has assisted with the construction of many successful GI projects throughout Cook County, but one program holds a special place.
 The Space to Grow partnership with the Chicago Public Schools, the Chicago Department of Water Management, Healthy Schools and Openlands transforms elementary school playgrounds using GI.
 Space to Grow converts Chicago schoolyards into beautiful, vibrant and functional community spaces for physical activity, outdoor learning, environmental literacy and engagement with art, while addressing neighborhood flooding issues.

 In addition to providing community members in low-income neighborhoods with safe outdoor spaces to play and stay active, Space to Grow schoolyards help CPS meet daily recess and physical education requirements for elementary schools.
 These green schoolyards also provide a daily connection to nature, which research has shown helps reduce stress and improve academic performance.
 The new landscape features capture a significant amount of rainfall, reduce the load on the combined sewer system, helping keep the city’s water resources clean and resulting in less neighborhood flooding.
 This provides students and neighbors an education about GI techniques and purpose.
 Since 2014, the partnership has converted 30 school playgrounds to capture more than 5.5 million gallons of water per rain event, equivalent to 8.4 Olympic-sized swimming pools.
 Click here for more details about each schoolyard.